kby24/AIDD/README.md

 ## ABSTRACT

 Understanding the mechanisms of complex systems is very important.
-According to specific dynamic rules, a networked dynamical system, understanding a system as a group of nodes interacting on a given network, is a powerful tool for modeling complex systems.
-However, finding such models according to the time series of behaviors is hard.
-Conventional methods can work well only on small networks and some types of dynamics.
-This paper proposes a unified framework for Automated Interaction network and Dynamics Discovery (AIDD) on various network structures and dynamics based on a stochastic gradient descent algorithm.
-The experiments show that AIDD can be applied to large systems with thousands of nodes and robust against noise and missing information.
+According to specific dynamic rules, a networked dynamical system, understanding a system as a group of nodes interacting on a given network, is a powerful tool for modelling complex systems.
+However, finding such models according to time series of behaviours is difficult.
+Conventional methods can work well only on small networks and for some types of dynamics.
+This paper proposes a unified framework for an automated interaction network and dynamics discovery (AIDD) on various network structures and dynamics, based on a stochastic gradient descent algorithm.
+The experiments show that AIDD can be applied to large systems with thousands of nodes and is robust against noise and missing information.
 We further propose a new method to test data-driven models based on control experiments.
-The results show that AIDD has learned the real network dynamics correctly.
+The results show that AIDD is able to learn the real network dynamics correctly.

 ## Requirements